LEstradioto/flashy-nerdy/README.md

 ## 📁 Flashcard Data Structure

-- **`data/flashcards/`** - Example/seed flashcard data (tracked in git)
+- **`data/flashcards/`** – Source decks in the repository that serve as _seed_ data.
+You can commit changes here if you want to ship new default decks.
-- **`public/flashcards/`** - Runtime flashcard data (not tracked in git)
+- **`data/flashcards/` (runtime)** – The same path is used by the app for _live_ reading & writing while you run it locally.
+We `.gitignore` this folder so your personal progress never ends up in version-control.

-The app reads from `public/flashcards/` at runtime.
-During build/deployment, example data from `data/flashcards/` is automatically copied to `public/flashcards/` if it doesn't exist.
+Docker images bundle the seed decks under `/app/default-flashcards` (read-only).
+When the container starts for the very first time the entry-point copies them into `/app/data/flashcards`.
+That directory is where the application reads and writes at runtime and it persists between container restarts.

-To add your own flashcards:
+To add your own flashcards locally:
-1. Add JSON files to `data/flashcards/` (for version control)
+1. Drop JSON files into `data/flashcards/` and update `manifest.json`.
-2. Update `data/flashcards/manifest.json` with your file names
+2. Or just use the UI – the app writes the files for you.
+They will land in that same folder (ignored by git).

-3. For Docker deployments, you can also edit directly in the app
+Inside Docker you normally use the UI; the files are written to the volume at `/app/data/flashcards`.

 ## Features